-• Medical events or the consequence of those events which occur prior to taking trial

-IMP, do not need to be reported.

-• Planned elective admissions for emerging illnesses should not be considered SAEs.

-Medical events which are recognized complications of cirrhosis will not require reporting.

-Variceal haemorrhage

-Decompensation (trial endpoints) i.e. one of:

-Protocol version: Short name:

-BOPPP trial IRAS number:

-1. Spontaneous bacterial peritonitis (ascitic fluid cell count >250/mm3 polymorphs)

-2. Hepatic encephalopathy (defined by psychometric testing or clinical examination)
+- Medical events or the consequence of those events which occur prior to taking trial IMP, do not need to be reported. - Planned elective admissions for emerging illnesses should not be considered SAEs. - Medical events which are recognized complications of cirrhosis will not require reporting. - Variceal haemorrhage - Decompensation (trial endpoints) i.e. one of: - 1.
+Spontaneous bacterial peritonitis (ascitic fluid cell count >250/mm3 polymorphs) - 2.
+Hepatic encephalopathy (defined by psychometric testing or clinical examination)

-3. New or worsening ascites defined by clinical examination or ultrasound and/or appointments)
+3. New or worsening ascites defined by clinical examination or ultrasound and/or

-Development of hepatocellular carcinoma

-Hospitalisation less than 24 hours (e.g. for therapeutic parascentesis / outpatient worksheets and electronic data capture systems as part of ongoing data collection activities e.g. AE log.
+- Development of hepatocellular carcinoma - Hospitalisation less than 24 hours (e.g. for therapeutic parascentesis / outpatient appointments)

-All of the above will be required to be recorded in relevant sections of the source data
+All of the above will be required to be recorded in relevant sections of the source data worksheets and electronic data capture systems as part of ongoing data collection activities e.g. AE log.